Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 - Acrylic Paint:

-Acrylic paint is a versatile type of paint that’s water-based but dries to a water-resistant and flexible finish.
+Acrylic paint is a versatile type of paint that’s water-based but dries to a water-resistant and flexible gloss finish.
 It’s often used on canvas, wood, and other surfaces.
 Acrylic paints are known for their fast drying time and vibrant colors.
 Once they dry, they’re usually permanent and won’t reactivate with water.
 They can be thinned with water for a more watercolor-like effect or used straight out of the tube for thicker coverage. - Acrylic Gouache:

 Acrylic gouache is a bit like a mix between regular gouache and acrylic paint.
 It’s more opaque like gouache, but it dries water-resistant and remains more vibrant like acrylic paint.
 It’s often used by artists who want the best of both worlds: the smooth application and matte finish of gouache, combined with the durability and water-resistance of acrylics.
 Acrylic gouache is usually applied on paper, canvas, or other surfaces and can be layered without reactivating previous layers.